Vic Allen: Death and legacy

 Allen died on 26 October 2014, aged 91.
 His funeral was held at a rural inn called the Craven Heifer, close to Skipton in the Yorkshire Dales.
-Vic Allen was married three times during his life, and fathered six children, and had 9 grandchildren and 10 great-grandchildren by the time he died.
+Vic Allen was married three times during his life, and fathered five children: Jane, Nick and Julian with his first wife Margaret, and Sophie and Lucy with his second wife Sheila Allen.
+His third wife was Kate Carey.
+He had 8 grandchildren and 9 great-grandchildren by the time he died.

-After Allen's death, Baleni created a tribute dedicated to Allen.
+After Allen's death, Frans Baleni created a tribute dedicated to Allen.
 A delegation of the NUM was present at Allen's funeral.

 Baleni said of Allen:"Back then black South African mineworkers had no names.
 We had company numbers.
 We were just a tool.
 Vic made it possible for us to train in the UK.
 We were taken to Trafalgar Square where anti-apartheid activists were camping day and night.
 That made me fully understand the meaning of empathy.
 Vic taught us to make sure we appreciated each other, never to leave anything to chance."Arthur Scargill, whom Allen had mentored before Scargill became the president of the NUM, described Allen as "an intellectual giant, a writer without peer."